levelup-enterprises/php-framework/README.md

 1. Install vendor libraries ( _composer install_ )

-2. Use the SRC -> config -> index file to set up your site information
+2. Use the _src/config/index_ file to set up your site information

 3. Add your accessible pages to the templates directory

    - Router only allows page request to pages in templates directory
    - Source folder can be changed in config file

-4. Add page content to templates/views
+4. Add pages/views to the templates directory
-   - Add extension _.view.php_ to all content pages
+   - Add a new directory for every page.
+     - _Must include an index.php file_

 # Structure